 At the start of a Reach computation, the set of participants is not necessarily known and can evolve throughout the execution of the application.

-A consensus network is a network protocol with a network token, a set of non-network tokens, a set of accounts, a set of contracts, and a time.
+A consensus network is a network protocol with a network token, a set of non-network tokens, a set of accounts, a set of contracts, and a network time.
 A network token is an opaque unit of account.
 A non-network token is an opaque unit of account; typical consensus networks allow the set of non-network tokens to grow over time and be issued by accounts.
-A consensus network’s time is some monotonically increasing discrete value from a totally ordered set; typically, it is the height of the blockchain for consensus networks that use blockchains.
-A time delta represents the difference between two points in time as a discrete number of network time units.
+A consensus network’s network time is some monotonically increasing discrete value from a totally ordered set; typically, it is the height of the blockchain for consensus networks that use blockchains.
+A time delta represents the difference between two points in network time as a discrete number of network time units.
 Each network time corresponds to some network second, which has a connection to real time; typically, it is a Unix time.
 Consensus networks support transfers of network tokens and non-network tokens between accounts.
 An account is a unique identity (called an address) with a non-negative balance of network tokens.
 Accounts may sign values in a way that may not be repudiated or impersonated; this is called publication.
 The chapter, Consensus Network Connectors, discusses which consensus networks are supported by Reach.

 This description of consensus networks is an abstraction that may not be directly implemented by actual networks.